- Latin America

 This is a free, multilingual Japanese dictionary for iOS that is extremely robust.
 Although the app size is rather large, it is one of the most accurate and most detailed dictionaries used by English foreigners living in Japan.
 Imiwa? contains 170,000+ Japanese entries and corresponding English translations that are enriched with example sentences and also has built-in Kanji stroke recognition technology.

 GuruNavi Restaurant Guide

 GuruNavi is the Yelp of Japan.
 Not sure what you want for dinner and not yet super familiar with the area of Japan you are living in?
 No worries – with GuruNavi you can easily find places to eat based on location, cuisine, opening hours, price, and additional options such as English-only menus, what credit cards are accepted, etc. Results will be provided based on highest ratings first.
-Get it for Android here and iOS, here.
+Get it for Android here.

 LINE is the #1 messenger service in Japan but will likely only be useful to you if you are making friends with the locals (as almost all young Japanese people use this app).
 The service provides thousands of free stickers and stamps to expressively convey your messages, as well as highly customizable filters to adjust your complexion, teeth, lips, etc. LINE is a one-stop-communication-shop that includes a text message service, free video and voice calls, free photo and video sharing, and the latest news and special coupons from popular artists and brands that you can follow.